Lightprotocol/light-protocol/macros/light-sdk-macros/README.md

-# light-macros
+# light-sdk-macros
-Set of proc-macros used in Light Protocol
+Set of proc-macros for programs using the Light SDK for ZK Compression